Last updated in November 2020

 The cheapest way to travel in Europe

-If you are travelling solo and want to get to your destination quickly, using a plane can be the cheapest way to travel long distances.
+If you are travelling solo and want to get to your destination quickly, using a plane can be the cheapest way to travel in Europe for long distances.
 Budget airlines often have good deals, especially if you fly off-season and only take hand luggage.

 Flights can come as low as £10 per flight (Ryanair) but you would have to add costs for getting to and from the airports.
 Most times, you will have an additional bus journey which can be anywhere from £2-£20.